 SUNY Delhi educates the campus community about sexual assault prevention through a comprehensive series of educational programs that begin with a mandatory presentation for all new students during New Student Orientation.
-All new students are trained in BroncoCHECK, a campus bystander intervention program and receive the Sexual Violence, Sexual Harassment, Domestic Violence & Stalking Prevention Information & Support Services brochure, which can be found on the Student Rights & Responsibilities webpage at: http://www.delhi.edu/campus life/judicial affairs/index.php.
+All new students are trained in BroncoCHECK, a campus bystander intervention program and complete the online course SPARC "Sexual & Interpersonal Violence Prevention and Response Course" prior to beginning classes.
+Training for students provides the definitions of dating violence, domestic violence, sexual assault, stalking, and consent, as well as their applicable jurisdiction.
+All faculty and staff and trained annually on sexual harassment and all mandated reporters must complete online training RAPID "Responsible Authority Proficiency in Incident Disclosure".
 All student leaders and student athletes are also trained on these issues and are provided the same information.
 In addition, Health & Counseling Services staff and Peer Educators offer sexual assault prevention programs to students and employees throughout the year.
 These programs empower students, staff, faculty and other participants with knowledge and skills regarding preventing and responding to sexual assault and dating violence.
 Literature on sexual assault prevention and risk reduction, is available through the Health & Counseling Services, University Police, and Residence Life Departments.
 Health & Counseling Services staff information tables during Accepted Student Days and Open Houses providing students, parents and visitors with information regarding Sexual Assault Prevention and Awareness programs that are provided on campus.
+SUNY Delhi also maintains an MOU with the community organization "Safe Against Violence" which provides addition education across campus on sexual assault, domestic violence, and other crimes.
+They also can serve as an external confidential resource.
 A for credit Rape Aggression Defense Course is offered to female students each semester.
 If you are a victim of a sexual assault at this institution, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment immediately.
-The University Police Department strongly advocates that a victim of sexual assault report the incident in a timely manner.
+The University Police Department strongly advocates that a victim of sexual assault, dating violence, domestic violence, or stalking report the incident in a timely manner.
 Upon receiving a report of an incident, University Police will immediately begin the process of ensuring the victim's personal health, safety and wellbeing along with sharing victim support services information.
 Time is a critical factor for evidence collection and preservation.
-An assault should be reported directly to University Police and/or to a residence life staff member.
+It is important to preserve evidence that may assist in proving an alleged criminal offense occurred or that may be helpful in obtaining a protection order: An assault should be reported directly to University Police and/or to a residence life staff member.

 Filing a police report with a University Officer will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
 Filing a police report will:

-- Ensure that a victim of sexual assault receives the necessary medical treatment andtests. - Provide an opportunity for evidence collection if prosecution if necessary, which cannot be obtained later.
+-Ensure that a victim of sexual assault/violence receives the necessary medical treatment and tests.

+-Provide an opportunity for evidence collection if prosecution if necessary, which cannot be obtained later.
 Ideally, a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam.

-- Assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention. - The victim of sexual assault may choose for the investigation to be pursued through the criminal justice system and Student Rights & Responsibilities, or only the latter.
+Assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.

+-The victim of sexual assault/violence may choose for the investigation to be pursued through the criminal justice system and Student Rights & Responsibilities, or only the latter.
 A College representative will guide the victim through the available options and support the victim in his or her decision.
-Various counseling options are available from the College through the Counseling Services, Campus Ministry, and support services outside the College system can be obtained through the Safe Against Violence Program inDelhi.
+Various counseling options are available from the College through the Counseling Services, Campus Ministry, and support services outside the College system can be obtained through the Safe Against Violence Program in Delhi.